quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## connection_started {#connectivity-connectionstarted}
 Importance: Base

-Used for both attempting (client-perspective) and accepting (server-perspective) new connections.
-Note that this event has overlap with connection_state_updated and this is a separate event mainly because of all the additional data that should be logged.
+The `connection_started` event is used for both attempting (client-perspective) and accepting (server-perspective) new connections.
+Note that while there is overlap with the `connection_state_updated` event, this event is separate event in order to capture additional data that can be useful to log.

 Definition: